hippiehunter/dblbook/src/chapter_2/project.md

 **Part 3: Transaction Menu**

 Create a simple text-based menu routine `TransactionMenu` that allows the user to choose an operation (create client, display client, deposit, or withdraw) based on a number.
-Though it's only available when targeting .NET you can use `Console.ReadKey` to get the user choice. `Console.ReadKey()` will return a single character of input from the user.
+Though it's only available when targeting .NET you can use `Console.Read` to get the user choice. `Console.Read()` will return a single character of input from the user.
 You will need to declare appropriate variables for use with the available routines you've written.
 Use a `using` statement to handle the user's choice.
 For instance:

 -   If the user chooses "create client", call the `CreateClient` routine and store the returned values into a record.
 -   If the user chooses "display client", call the `DisplayClient` routine with the stored client values into a record.